HowardHinnant/date/README.md

 3. `"iso_week.h"` is a header-only library built on top of the `"date.h"` library which implements the ISO week date calendar.
 See http://howardhinnant.github.io/date/iso_week.html for more details.

-4. `"julean.h"` is a header-only library built on top of the `"date.h"` library which implements a proleptic Julian calendar which is fully interoperable with everything above.
+4. `"julian.h"` is a header-only library built on top of the `"date.h"` library which implements a proleptic Julian calendar which is fully interoperable with everything above.
 See http://howardhinnant.github.io/date/julian.html for more details.

 There has been a recent change in the library design.
 If you are trying to migrate from the previous design, rename `day_point` to `sys_days` everywhere, and that ought to bring the number of errors down to a small roar.